MohamedHosnyDev/GitProject/README.md

 5. Added a main function in the master branch to demonstrate usage of the three classes.
 6. Pushed the repository with all branches to GitHub.
 7. Forked the repository from another GitHub account.
-8. Made a comment in the forked repo and submitted a pull request back to the main account (in a branch called ForkingBranch).
+8. Made a comment in the beginning of the forked repo and submitted a pull request back to the main account (in a branch called ForkingBranch).

 ## Purpose